Little Rock Trojans: Football

-Wrestling
+Men's wrestling

 On March 17, 2018, just hours before the start of the Division I NCAA wrestling championship finals, Little Rock announced the addition of a wrestling program.
 The school received a $1.4 million pledge from Arkansas businessman Greg Hatcher, considered the father of Arkansas wrestling for helping the sport grow in a state that did not sanction high school wrestling before 2008.
 The program began in 2019 and is the first Division I program in Arkansas.
 Little Rock joins Presbyterian and the unified Long Island University program as new Division I programs in 2019.
 In June 2018, Little Rock named former Oklahoma State wrestler and assistant Neil Erisman as their first head coach.

 Little Rock's first commit was Kansas state champion Conner Ward.

 As a member of the non-wrestling Ohio Valley Conference (just like its previous conference, the Sun Belt), the team is an associate member of the Pac-12.
 On January 24, 2021, Little Rock had its first win against a Division I school (Fresno State) and followed it up with a win against Pac-12 rival CSU Bakersfield.

 Paul Bianchi became the school's first NCAA qualifier at 133 pounds in 2021.
 He finished 1–2 in the tournament, earning the Trojans their first NCAA Tournament win and finishing T58 with half a point.

 The 2023-24 season was Little Rock's best to date.
 After nine combined wins in its first four seasons, Little Rock exceeded that total during the season.
 On January 19, 2024, the Trojans had its first win over a nationally ranked opponent, 24th ranked Arizona State.
 Little Rock reached 17th in the national rankings in February 2024, the first time any Trojan program reached the top 20, and had seven wrestlers in the coaches rankings, one of the factors that determine at-large bids for the national championship.
 The Trojans won the regular season Pac-12 title with a 4-1 record, 15-5 overall.
 Little Rock finished second in the Pac-12 tournament with three conference champions and five NCAA qualifiers.
 Nasir Bailey became the program's first All-American at 133, followed shortly thereafter by Stephen Little at 197.
 Bailey's fourth and Little's seventh earned the Trojans a 19th place finish in the national tournament with 24 team points and Erisman honored as NCAA Tournament Coach of the Year.

 The Trojans initially won the 2025 Pac-12 Tournament and had six NCAA qualifiers, including five individual champions.
 Shortly after, the NCAA declared one of the athletes ineligible and the Pac-12 later awarded the conference champion to Oregon State.